aiR for Review prompt criteria validation

 3. Manually review and code the documents in the validation sample.

-4. Evaluate the statistical results of the validation.
+4. Evaluate built-in statistical results of the validation.

-After human reviewers finish reviewing the validation sample, final validation statistics display comparing their results with aiR for Review’s predictions.
+After human reviewers finish reviewing the validation sample, final validation statistics display comparing their results with aiR for Review’s AI predictions.
 These results are then evaluated.
+See Reviewing validation statistics and Prompt Criteria validation statistics for details.

 5. Accept or reject the validation results.

 After reviewing the results, decide whether to accept or reject them.
-If the results are accepted, the validated Prompt Criteria can be used for all documents in the target data source, and the process moves to aiR for Review to apply the criteria to the larger data set.
-If they are rejected, the team goes back to continuing to develop the Prompt Criteria.
+If the results are accepted, the validated prompt criteria can be used for all documents in the target data source, and the process moves to aiR for Review to apply the criteria to the larger data set.
+If they are rejected, go back to the iteration phase and adjust the prompt criteria on additional document samples.
+See Accepting or rejecting results for details.

 |